dan-smith-tech/shelf/README.md

 # Documentation

 The following sections detail how you can customise every part of _Shelf_ to create your very own browser startpage.
-However, if you are famailiar with HTML, CSS, and JavaScript, you should of course experiment with more complicated customisations.
+However, if you are familiar with HTML, CSS, and JavaScript, you should of course experiment with more complicated customisations.

 <br>
 <br>